A Note From Amy Maureen Lynch

-Follow along on our adventures by subscribing to the newsletter or tuning into the podcast using the links below.
+Follow along on our adventures by subscribing to the newsletter, tuning into the podcast or exploring my digital resources using the links below.

-You can also read more about my experiences as an expat, freelancer, remote worker and parent on my blog at: notesfromanotherland.com.
+You can also read more about my experiences as an expat, freelancer, remote worker and parent here: amymaureenlynch.com

 Speak soon + keep exploring with your kids,